 As you complete your course work, you and your peers will benefit from our cohort-based learning community that models the team-oriented educational workplace.
-In addition to hands-on fieldwork experiences in actual classrooms, you'll learn from Curry's dedicated faculty in small class settings while exploring key concepts of successful educational practice, including literacy, curriculum development and lesson planning, classroom management strategies, psycho-educational assessment, creating individualized lesson plans (IEPs) and techniques to adapt and differentiate lessons for different learners.
+In addition to hands-on fieldwork experiences in actual classrooms, you'll explore key concepts of successful educational practice, including literacy, curriculum development and lesson planning, classroom management strategies, psycho-educational assessment, creating individualized lesson plans (IEPs) and techniques to adapt and differentiate lessons for different learners.

 Before you apply, you'll need to:

 - Earn a passing score on the MTEL communication and literacy skills tests

-- Demonstrate basic computer skills and regular access to a computer so you can complete the online components of the program
+- Demonstrate basic computer skills and have regular access to a computer so you can complete the online components of the program

 Schedules and Courses